nie-ine/N3-rule-based_machine-reasoning/README.md

 ## N3-rules serve different purposes:
 Note: also mentioned in the use case catalogue.
 ### Implementation of the RDF model theory:
-A set of [N3-rules implementating of the RDF model theory](https://github.com/josd/brain/tree/master/rpo) permits to infer data from data based on the built-in logic of the W3C Semantic Web standard languages.
+A set of [N3-rules implementing of the RDF model theory](https://github.com/josd/brain/tree/master/rpo) permits to infer data from data based on the built-in logic of the W3C Semantic Web standard languages.
 Examples are rules for the implementation of:

 		@prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#>.